-AMX0035, from Amylyx, is a combination of two compounds, sodium phenylbutyrate and tauroursodeoxycholic acid, that work together to maximize cellular mechanisms linked to cell death in amyotrophic lateral sclerosis, or ALS.
+AMX0035, being developed by Amylyx, is a combination of two compounds — sodium phenylbutyrate (PB) and tauroursodeoxycholic acid (TUDCA) — that work together to minimize cellular mechanisms linked to cell death in amyotrophic lateral sclerosis (ALS).

 How AMX0035 works

-AMX0035 is designed to reduce nerve cell death by blocking key cellular death pathways that originate in the mitochondria and endoplasmic reticulum.
+AMX0035 is designed to reduce nerve cell death by blocking cell death pathways that originate in mitochondria and in the endoplasmic reticulum, two cellular compartments.
+Mitochondria are the energy production factories of cells, and the endoplasmic reticulum is involved in protein production, modification, and transport.

-Mithocondrial and endoplasmic reticulum stress are key mediators of both nerve cell death and neuroinflammatory processes.
-Mitochondria are the energy production centers of the cell, and the endoplasmic reticulum can be thought of as the “quality control center.”
-They are in constant communication and are vital for cell survival.
-When one of the two processes breaks down, the resulting stress can kill the cell or create inflammation.
-Brain cells are particularly sensitive to this stress, leading to neurodegenerative diseases such as ALS.
+Both are in constant communication and are vital for cell survival.
+When one of these two compartments fails to function properly, the resulting stress can kill a cell or lead to inflammation.
+Brain cells are particularly sensitive to this stress, which has been implicated in the development of neurodegenerative diseases such as ALS.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.